If you have any questions, please do not hesitate to contact our office,

 - They are living with a prearranged host family for the duration

 - They have a letter of permission from their countries embassy.

-If you qualify for any of the above reasons, you are eligible to complete a
+If you qualify for any of the above reasons, you are eligible to

 housing exemption form.